 - Referee comments (anonymous) will be returned to the corresponding author along with the decision notification.

-Referees may recommend 1) accepting the article as is (this is rare); 2) accepting it with minor changes and edits; 3) requiring major changes as a condition for further review; or 4) rejection.
-In cases where changes are required, authors will have the referees' comments to work from and may contact the RA Editor for clarification.
+- Referees may recommend 1) accepting the article for publication with minor changes and edits; 2) requiring significant revision followed by re-evaluation; or 3) rejection.
+Authors will have the referees' comments and feedback to work from, and may contact the RA Editor for clarification.

-- When major changes are recommended, the RA editor reviews the revised manuscript and decides whether to accept it, seek additional referee comments, or reject it.
+- The editing process is iterative.
+When major changes are requested, the RA editor reviews the revised manuscript and decides whether to accept it, recommend further revision, seek further feedback from different referees, or reject it.

 - There is no fixed deadline for authors to return revised manuscripts.